mrsilver76/retrobat-runner/README.md

 ### 1.4.1 (xx December 2025)
 - "Command after exit" no longer runs when using EmulationStation’s "shutdown" or "restart" options.
 Windows does not allow enough time for commands to run reliably; use EmulationStation’s own built-in event system for scripts triggered on shutdown or restart.
 - Added new menu item "Open EmulationStation events" which opens Windows Explorer with the location to place scripts/shortcuts/programs for triggering.
+- Added new menu item "Open RetroBat Runner events" and moved "Command before launch" and "Command after exit" into a sub-menu.
+- Updated the copy on the pop-up for RetroBat Runner events to make clear that these will only run if EmulationStation was launched by RetroBat Runner.
 - Updated documentation to explain how to use EmulationStation's event system.
 - Fixed a bug where video intros 5 seconds or longer would incorrectly trigger a pop-up claiming that EmulationStation did not appear to be launching.